 If any of your sheep or cattle seem to be unwell, it can be useful to give your vet a good description of the nature of the problem by doing a basic health check before you contact them.

 Doing a useful health check requires real skill and it takes a lot of practice to get good at it.
 The best thing you can do as a livestock owner is to familiarise yourself with normal livestock behaviour so that you can detect the first signs of illness.
-It is much easier for your veterinarian to treat disease early in its course before it has become established.
+It is much easier for your veterinarian to treat the disease early in its course before it has become established.

 Beware of over-interpreting your findings.
 Only veterinarians have the experience and knowledge needed to make a full clinical examination and interpret the results accurately, but they will appreciate your description of anything abnormal that you have observed.

 For very many diseases, the first signs of disease that you might spot are malaise and anorexia.
-In other words the affected animals seem dull, stand apart from the group and don’t graze or eat as much as normal.
+In other words, the affected animals seem dull, stand apart from the group and don’t graze or eat as much as normal.
 They may lie down more.
-Herd animals like sheep and cattle can make it difficult to spot these signs, because over the millennia they have evolved so that they never stand out from the herd as being vulnerable.
+Herd animals like sheep and cattle can make it difficult to spot these signs because over the millennia they have evolved so that they never stand out from the herd as being vulnerable.
 That would make them easy prey.
 So although they may feel weak, they do all they can to act normally.
-On the farm this may be the case when you first go out among your animals.
+On the farm, this may be the case when you first go out among your animals.
 Any animal that is unwell is very likely to be depressed, but the signs may be subtle.